MAT-IV/MAT-IV.github.io/hobby.md

         <h3>Why I did it.</h3>
         <p>
           FPV drone building combines electronics, mechanical layout, and control tuning in a tight feedback loop.
-It has allowed me to practive my wiring, troubleshooting, and configuration skills while giving me a hands-on way to explore control and stability in a real-world system.
+It has allowed me to practice my wiring, troubleshooting, and configuration skills while giving me a hands-on way to explore control and stability in a real-world system.
         </p>
       </div>
     </div>